gopfertcarlos1/skills-github-pages/index.md

 ---
-title: Adventure in the sphere
-date: 23.11.2025
+title: activate your brain and do not choose the fish and chips version of it.

 ---